Skip to content

 Today, this ecosystem is one of the rarest in Florida, making up only 2.28% of the total landmass.
 This is a frightening number when nearly all life found here is unique (40 plant and 50 animal species).

-Florida pine scrub is very distinct from other ecosystems in the state and even those neighboring it.
+Florida oak and pine scrub is very distinct from other ecosystems in the state and even those neighboring it.

-The defining feature of the Florida sand pine scrub ecosystem is the scrub itself.
+The defining feature of the Florida scrub ecosystem is the scrub itself.
 Oak, pine, and palmetto make up the primary vegetation.

 Except for the lonely palm trees, the foliage doesn’t get much taller than five feet.